PranavMotarwar/raglineage/README.md

 - Version consistency checks
 - Staleness detection

-This is **not** a LangChain/LlamaIndex wrapper—it's a first-class lineage system.
+This is **not** a LangChain/LlamaIndex wrapper, rather we wanted a first-class lineage system.

 ## Architecture